Editorial

 Read post →

-Explore the Dictionary, the 14 CRediT contributor roles, our standards & releases programme, or the federation partners that make federated stewardship work.
+Explore the Dictionary, the 14 CRediT contributor roles, our standards & releases programme, or the standards CASRAI's work interoperates with.

-CASRAI standards — CRediT, the Dictionary, the crosswalks — are referenced and adopted by research institutions worldwide.
-The pages below link to each institution’s own CASRAI guidance.
+The CRediT taxonomy — now ANSI/NISO Z39.104-2022, originated by CASRAI — is referenced in guidance published by these research institutions and infrastructure organisations.
+The pages below link to each institution’s own guidance.

 Cambridge